Pervez Hoodbhoy: Social Activism

 Pervez Hoodbhoy criticises Pakistani attitudes on blasphemy.

 Anti-nuclear Activism

 While at MIT Hoodbhoy studied under physicists such as Victor Weisskopf, Philip Morrison, and Bernard Feld from the 1940s Manhattan Project.
 Their influence helped turn him into becoming the leading voice against the development of nuclear weapons both by India and Pakistan.
-In 1996, at the behest of Dr. A.Q.
-Khan, his activism led to his name being placed on the Exit Control List.
+In 1996, at the behest of Abdul Qadeer Khan, his activism led to his name being placed on the Exit Control List.
 In 2013 he was the major contributor and editor of Confronting The Bomb – Pakistani And Indian Scientists Speak Out.
 He is a member of the International Panel on Fissile Materials, based at Princeton University.

 Filmography

 From 1991 to 2004 Hoodbhoy hosted and authored three major 13-part documentary series in Urdu on Pakistan Television on popular science and education.
 To date these have been the only science documentaries produced by PTV.
 In 2003 he was the recipient of UNESCO's 2003 Kalinga Prize for the popularization of science.

 Following the nuclear tests of India and Pakistan, Hoodbhoy hosted and produced a 30-minute documentary "Pakistan and India Under the Nuclear Shadow" (2001).
 With help from Zia Mian, this was followed by a longer documentary on the Kashmir dispute in 2004.
 It has been the only documentary produced in Pakistan so far that considers the narratives of all three protagonists and is titled, "Crossing the Lines: Kashmir, Pakistan, India".